 Baby massage is a course given in 4 lessons at weekly intervals with each class being about an hour long (these classes also include baby yoga and are attended with the baby) or it is a 90 minute class which can be attended before birth or after birth with the baby.

-For the next set of classes or workshop see the homepage or email JO at .
+For the next set of classes or workshop see the homepage or email Jo at email@example.com.